Valuation

 (EBITDA ÷ Revenue) × 100

 EBITDA margin shows what percentage of revenue converts to operating profit.
-A 25% EBITDA margin means the company keeps ₹25 as operating profit from every ₹100 of revenue.
+A 25% margin means ₹25 operating profit from every ₹100 of revenue.

 Net Margin